 We know that for many people in our world today, getting enough food remains a constant challenge.
-In fact, 1 in 9 people in our world go hungry.
-And for the first time in a decade, global hunger is on the rise.
+In fact, 1 in 11 people in our world go hungry.
+And right now, after decades of steady decline, global hunger is on the rise.
 (Source: https://www.wfp.org/global-hunger-crisis#)

 Yep, you read that right.
 At a time when there is more than enough to go around, this is just unthinkable.

 Secure, reliable access to food is one of the basic building blocks that make it possible for people to lift themselves out of poverty.
 Even more than filling empty bellies, good nutrition paves the way for a whole host of flow-on benefits – things like better health, more reliable income and increased school attendance.
-That’s why community development projects related to food are among the most common activities supported by TEAR Australia.
+That’s why community development projects related to food are among the most common activities supported by Tearfund.

 They all ate and were satisfied, and the disciples picked up twelve basketfuls of broken pieces that were left over.

 We see in the Bible that God’s pattern for provision goes beyond the bare minimum, and He calls the church to reflect His generous and abundant nature in a world focused on fear and self-protection.
 He calls us to imagine, through His eyes, what more than enough can look like for all people in the world, including mothers like Misozi.

-We met Misozi, a widow from with seven children on a recent trip to Zambia.
+We met Misozi, a widow from with seven children on a trip to Zambia.
 Not long ago, after her husband died, she was struggling to make ends meet, not sure where her next meal would be coming from.